lotabout/write-a-C-interpreter/tutorial/en/6-Functions.md

 }
 ```

-When `demo` is called, its calling frame(states of stack) will look like the
+When `demo` is called, its calling frame (states of stack) will look like the
-following(please refer the the VM of chapter 2):
+following (please refer to the VM of chapter 2):

 ```
 |    ....       | high address